Our Review Process

 How to use Ghee for Diabetes?

 Since ghee makes food tastier, we usually add a lot of it to our food.
 However, to understand if people with diabetes eat ghee, the answer would have to come in terms of how much ghee can someone with diabetes eat?
 It is advised by expert nutritionists that one should not add more than one teaspoon of ghee to dal or rice.
 Similarly, even to any other food with a high level of carbs, only one teaspoon of ghee should be added.
 This quantity, even though minimal, works well to ensure proper digestion of the food.
+Also know about best medicine for diabetes in India.

 Experts also advise the use of ghee instead of oil for cooking.
 We usually use a different assortment of oils that we feel are healthy, probably peanut or sunflower oil, however, there is concrete evidence that suggests that when oil is replaced by ghee, the benefits are far higher.
 Ghee, in excess, might work to reverse the benefits it was originally supposed to offer.
 Consulting a doctor regarding the accurate use of ghee would be best.